Blocked Gibbs sampler for hierarchical Dirichlet processes: Simulation Study

 Figure \ref{fig:StatAccuracy} shows boxplots of the ARIs and the MISEs across 50 replicates.
-The generally low values of the ARIs are attributed to the high overlap between the adjacent Gaussian densities (refer also to \S \ref{distinctclusters} of the Supplement for the corresponding ARIs under a well-separated design, which shows values closer to 1).
+The ARIs remain generally low under the overlapping design while being closer to 1 under the well-separated design.

 An overall decreasing trend in the MISE with increase in the sample size shows that posterior estimates of our algorithm are consistent.
-The clearly noticeable proximity in the ARI of cluster labels and the MISE of the density estimates obtained from BGS and CRF suggests that the two samplers provide very similar estimation performances.
-SS shows an overall worse performance, with the exception of its density estimates being along the lines of BGS and CRF when $\alpha_0$ is set as $1$, while when set as $0.1$, an improved accuracy in recovering the global cluster labels and the labels for group 2 is observed.
-Additional plots showing the estimated cluster labels and densities in one of the simulation replicates are provided in \S\ref{additionalplots} of the Supplement.
+The clearly noticeable proximity in the ARI of cluster labels and the MISE of the density estimates obtained from BGS, uBGS and CRF suggests that these samplers provide very similar estimation performances.
+SS shows an overall worse performance, except for its density estimates consistently aligning with BGS when $\alpha_0$ is set to $1$.
+Additional plots showing the estimated cluster labels and densities in one of the simulation replicates are provided in \S\ref{addplots_estimation} of the Supplement.